Red rock arches in the deserts of Utah and Arizona

 Monument Valley: The Sacred Land of the Navajo

 We wake up amidst one of the most iconic landscapes of the American West.
-The morning is a time to feel the magic of the spot – to enjoy the sunrise, gaze at the majestic monolithic rocks, and hear the silence of the desert, broken only by the wind.
+The morning is a time to feel the magic of the place – enjoy the sunrise, gaze at the majestic monolithic rocks, and listen to the desert's silence, interrupted only by the wind.

-Before we head out, we'll visit Forrest Gump Point: The famous photo spot on Highway 163, where the character Forrest Gump stops running in the movie.
-Here, we can take a few photos of the unique road with an incredible backdrop of red rocks.
+Before we set off, we will visit Forrest Gump Point: The famous photo spot on Highway 163, where the character Forrest Gump stops running in the film.
+Here we can take some shots of the unique road with an incredible backdrop of red cliffs.

-At noon, we set off on about a two-hour journey to Page, Arizona – a small town located near the Utah border and famous for its proximity to some of the most breathtaking natural attractions in the area.
-Time flows differently here - Page is in its own time zone (Mountain Standard Time), distinct from the surrounding areas.
+Around midday, we embark on about a two-hour journey to Page, Arizona – a small town near the Utah border known for its proximity to some of the most breathtaking natural landmarks in the area.
+Time flows differently here - Page is in its own time zone (Mountain Standard Time), separate from the surrounding regions.

-Here we have several options for afternoon activities – from a walk to the iconic Horseshoe Bend to water adventures like boating, kayaking, or jet tours on Lake Powell.
-We can simply enjoy the views of the lake and surrounding canyons as the sun paints the sky in warm hues.
+Here, we have several options for afternoon activities – from a walk to the iconic Horseshoe Bend, to water adventures like boating, kayaking, or jet tours on Lake Powell.
+We might simply enjoy the views towards the lake and the surrounding canyons as the sun paints the sky in warm colours.

-We stay overnight at Page Lake Powell Campground.
+We spend the night at Page Lake Powell Campground.

 Day 11